 Protect Your PC against the NotPetya Cyber Attack

-Learn about a hugely important cyber-weapon attack called NotPetya, and how to protect yourself against a cyber-attack.
+Learn about the latest cyber-weapon attack, NotPetya, and how to protect yourself against a cyber-attack.

 Take this certificate on your own.

 Start now and learn at your own pace.

 First, you will be introduced to Petya malware.
 Petya is a family of encrypting ransomware that targets Microsoft Windows-based systems.
 It was first discovered in 2016 and infects the master boot record to execute a payload that encrypts a hard drive's file system table which prevents Windows from booting.
 You will then look at the NotPetya attack that took place on June 27th, 2017, which is said to be the most devastating cyber attack in history.

 Next, you will examine the EternalBlue exploit and its role in the creation of Wannacry, Petya, and NotPetya.
 You will learn who developed the EternalBlue exploit and look into the Shadow Brokers hacker group.
 Finally, the course will teach you how NotPetya gains access to your system, the effects that this will have on your computer system, and the preventative measures you can take to avoid a NotPetya attack.